akashnag/ash/PYPI_README.md

 - Multiple Cursors
 - Command palette
 - Basic mouse support
-- Open terminal / execute shell commands (gnome + bash only)
+- Open terminal / execute shell commands

-**Roadmap for the future:**

-The following features will be implemented gradually:

-- Plugin system
-- Reading from standard input
-- Autocompletion/Suggestions
-- Macros
-- Integrated terminal
+- Limited IDE features like compile, build, execute...
+- Supports project/folder specific settings along with global settings

 ## Requirements

 1. You need a resolution of at least 102 x 22 in your terminal emulator
-1. Your terminal must support Unicode and be able to display at least 256 colors with the capability of remapping color palettes (Works best on: `xterm-256`)
+1. Your terminal must support Unicode and be able to display at least 256 colors with the capability of remapping color palettes (Works best on: `xterm-256`).
+Monochrome terminals are also partially supported.
 1. If you are running the source distribution, you need the GNU C compiler collection besides Python 3.8, as some parts of the application are written in Cython.
 The first time you run the application, Cython will compile and build the `*.pyx` files, which may increase load time (Ignore the warnings during compilation)

 **This version of ash has been tested on Ubuntu 20.04 with Python 3.8.2 (64-bit)**